jantman/ice_pick/README.md

 ## Getting Started

-Using ice_pick is very simple, you just have to import the APIRequest and your are able to start querying Ice data.
+Using ice_pick is very simple, you just have to import the APIRequest and you are able to start querying Ice data.

 ### Getting the Summary Table Data